LRYMND/v-link/README.md

 - In a few cases, CarPlay will connect but the stream is not visible.
 Restarting the app resolves this.
 - In a few cases, CAN bus communication is not working right away.
 Restarting the app resolves this.
-- The LIN interface on the HAT is currently not functioning.
-A fix is in the making.
 - Minor scaling issues in the UI thag will be addressed over time.